isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-07-31-post-13 Companies In Business Network To Support Career Scheme For Athletes.md

 11. Said Singapore’s Number 1 shuttler, “I am thankful to Deloitte’s tremendous support and this work opportunity that has allowed me to work flexibly from home around my training and competition schedule.
 Full-time athletes like myself will be able to continue to give 100% in the sporting field, when we know that companies are extending their arms out so that we will not need to worry about future career plans.”

-END
+---

 **Please click [here](/files/Media%20Centre/Media%20Release/2014/July/Fact%20Sheets%20and%20Bios%20spexCareer%20spexBusiness%20Network%20and%20Panel.pdf) for the following:**

 Annex A: Fact Sheet: spexCareer Scheme, spexBusiness Network for Athletes and spexBusiness Advisory Panel

 Annex B: spexCareer Scheme Athlete stories

 Annex C: spexBusiness Advisory Panel Members’ Bios

 Annex D: spexBusiness Advisory Panel Terms of Reference

 **For media enquiries, please contact:**

-Eric Ong
+Eric Ong<br>
-Public Relations
+Public Relations<br>
-Sport Singapore
+Sport Singapore<br>
-Tel: +65 6500 5014
+Tel: +65 6500 5014<br>
-HP: +65 9764 4964
+HP: +65 9764 4964<br>
 Email: [eric\_ong@sport.gov.sg](http:)